-I used to think that economy class was the lowest class in airline travel, but I quickly found out that there is an even lower class: economy class tickets purchased through a third-party website.
+I used to think that economy class was the lowest class in airline travel, but on this flight, I found out that there is an even lower class: Economy class tickets purchased through a third-party website.

 I spent two hours on the phone with Frontier trying to check in the night before my flight.
 Since I didn't have a Frontier record locator, it took forever to find my record and confirm we were on the flight.
-The issues with my flight just continued.
-The agent who helped me quickly explained my ticket was marked as a third-party airline ticket, and thus I would incur extra costs for things that even economy class flyers could expect for free.
+Then the agent explained that because my ticket was marked as a third-party airline ticket, we would incur extra costs for things that even economy-class flyers could expect for free.

-Hidden fees erase any cost savings
+Hidden fees erase any savings

-To save money, we wanted to carry on as many bags as possible.
-We found out that Frontier allowed passengers who booked tickets directly through Frontier to bring one carry-on for free, but we would be charged $25 each way for each carry-on bag.
+To save money, we planned to carry on our bags for free.
+We found out when we arrived that Frontier allowed passengers who booked tickets directly through Frontier to bring one carry-on for free, but we would be charged $25 each way for each carry-on bag.
 Frontier has since changed its policy and now charges for all carry-on bags.

 Many third-party websites also charge a change fee in addition to the change fee charged by the airline.
 Orbitz charges $30 per ticket, in addition to the airline change fee, which can be up to $200 for a domestic flight.

-When we finally checked in, we were assigned the last seats left on the plane –7 middle seats scattered throughout the plane.
+When we finally checked in, we were assigned the last seats left on the plane – seven middle seats scattered throughout the plane.
 If you want to add stress to family travel, consider driving to the airport knowing that your young children don't have seats near you.
 We arrived early and an agent was able to give us five seats in the very back of the plane, and my husband and oldest daughter had to stick with their middle seats further up.
 I rode in the back with my four youngest kids.

 Customer service is notoriously poor